vpetreski/payments/README.md

 # RUN script will do a Maven build and run Docker containers
 ./run.sh
 # At this point you can open: http://localhost:8080/doc
-# And start using the API
+# And start using the API.

+# Also we can now run the client script in another terminal:
+# CLIENT script will execute client simulation creation of 10 payments.
+./client.sh
+# In real life scenario we would probably create CLI tool using some of the existing tools, so that customer can use it via command line.

 # TEST script will run existing tests via Maven
-# Script will also execute client simulation creation of 10 payments.
-# In real life scenario we would probably create CLI tool using some of the existing tools, so that customer can use it via command line.
 ./test.sh

 # LOCAL script will bring necessary Docker services for local development